Reading at Great Bentley

 ― Roald Dahl

-Reading is fundamental to children's learning.
-We at Great Bentley believe it is out duty to ensure that all children have the right to leave our school as fluent, confident readers.
+Reading is fundamental to children's learning across all areas of learning.
+At Great Bentley we believe it is out duty to ensure that all children have the right to leave our school as fluent, confident readers.

 Class time is put aside to teach children this pivotal skill; from initial letter sounds, comprehension of a text, all the way to looking closely at the author's use of language for effect.
 At the heart of this though is that children should enjoy reading.

-To help children read, here at Great Bentley we use a number of techniques.
+To help children read at Great Bentley we use a number of techniques

 Picture books and phonic sounds

-To help our emergent readers, we start with picture books to engage children in the joy of reading.
+To help our emergent readers, we start with picture books to engage children in the joy of reading and to develop story language skills.

 In class, we work from the Letters and Sounds document to develop children's initial reading; listening to sounds, rhyming (in songs) and clapping syllables through to learning the specific letter sounds that help build words.

-When reading books, questioning children on what is happening and using the pictures as clues as to what the basic words might be saying, help develop the reading further.
+When reading books, questioning children on what is happening and using the pictures as clues as to what the words might be saying, all these strategies help develop reading further and provide children with further reading 'tools' that they can then independently use when reading.

 Coloured book banded books

-As children progress with their phonic knowledge they move on to our coloured book band system to improve their fluency before being STAR tested for Accelerated Reader.
+As children progress with their phonic knowledge they move on to our coloured book band system to improve their fluency.